 The following table presents Equinix's, Pihana's and i-STT's unaudited historical per share and combined pro forma per share data after giving effect to the combination using the purchase method of accounting.
 The pro forma data does not purport to be indicative of the results of future operations or the results that would have occurred had the combination, the financing, the senior note exchange and the amendment to our credit facility been consummated at the beginning of the periods presented.
 The information set forth below should be read in conjunction with Equinix's, Pihana's and i-STT's historical consolidated financial statements and notes included elsewhere in this proxy statement.
-The unaudited pro forma combined and unaudited pro forma equivalent per share data combine Equinix's, Pihana's and i-STT's results of operations for the nine months ended September 30, 2002, with Equinix's, Pihana's and i-STT's financial position at September 30, 2002.
+The unaudited pro forma combined and unaudited pro forma equivalent per share data combine Equinix's, Pihana's and i-STT's results of operations for the year ended December 31, 2001, Equinix's, Pihana's and i-STT's results of operations for the nine months ended September 30, 2002, with Equinix's, Pihana's and i-STT's financial position at September 30, 2002.
 No cash dividends have ever been declared or paid on our, Pihana's or i-STT's common stock.